 The school nurse will determine appropriate treatment when a student comes to the clinic.
 Occasionally symptoms may require that the student be sent home.
-Students with a fever of 100.0 or higher may be sent home.
 Parental contact will be attempted first, and then the emergency contact person listed on your child’s health form.

 Accurate Emergency Contact Phone Numbers are Essential!

 The State of Indiana requires that each student entering the 6th grade have updated immunizations, as listed on the link above, before the 1st day of school.
 Any student not meeting these requirements will receive one notice; after two weeks, the student may be excluded from school until we receive notification of immunizations.

 MEDICATIONS At School: